semihdesticioglu/Real-time-IoT-Sensor-Data-Dashboard/README.md

 1.2.
 Save the preprocessed dataset to the local disk.

-Detail code for processing can be seen in notebook data_preparation.py.
-This part is an example from the code >
+This code-block is an example from the processing code >

 ```python
 from pyspark.sql.functions import from_unixtime, to_timestamp, lit